Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix B. Derivations for Finding the Worst-Case Unmeasured Confounder

-This structure ensures that when one collapses a multi-level treatment into a binary treatment, the maximum possible odds ratio for unmeasured bias remains bounded by $\gamma$.
-Therefore, if the actual treatment assignment follows the generic bias sensitivity model parameterized by $\gamma$ and $\bm{\delta}$, a dichotomized sensitivity analysis, as described by \citet{rosenbaum1990sensitivity}, continues to provide valid Type I error control.

-Practically, this means that while dichotomization of a multi-level treatment may lead to a reduction in statistical power (as demonstrated in Section~\ref{sec:power_analysis_size_control}), it does not lose size control for hypothesis testing.
+This subsection shows that under the generic bias sensitivity model in \eqref{eq:generic_sensitivity_1}–\eqref{eq:generic_sensitivity_2}, the odds ratio obtained by collapsing treatment levels among two subjects \(s\) and \(s'\) with identical measured covariates \(x_s = x_{s'}\) is bounded above by \(\exp\{\gamma |u_s - u_{s'}|\}\), the odds-ratio bound implied by~\citet{rosenbaum1990sensitivity}.
+Therefore, if the original treatment assignment follows the generic bias sensitivity model parameterized by \(\gamma\) and \(\bm{\delta}\), a sensitivity analysis using dichotomized treatment variables (e.g., \citet{rosenbaum1990sensitivity}) continues to provide valid Type~I error control.
+Our result implies that while dichotomizing a multi-level treatment may reduce statistical power, it does not compromise size control.

-To express this, we define new notations for binarized treatment levels.
-Denote the practitioner-defined binarized treatment as $\mathcal{B}$ and the practitioner-defined binarized control as $\mathcal{C}$ so that:
+To formalize this, we define sets of treatment levels corresponding to the investigator-defined dichotomization scheme.
+Let \(\mathcal{B}\) denote the set of treatment levels categorized as the binarized treatment and \(\mathcal{C}\) denote those categorized as the binarized control, such that

-And notice we do not constrain that all the treatment levels in either $\mathcal{B}$ or $\mathcal{C}$ to have $\delta_i=0$ or $1$, because the practitioners might collapse the treatments in the wrong way.
-Suppose that the practitioners binarized in the incorrect way so that in $\mathcal{B}$ and in $\mathcal{C}$, there are $b_1$ and $c_1$ numbers of treatments having $\delta_i=1$, i.e.,